 To sum up, here’s a list of common blog posts lengths to help you find your own ideal length:

-- 75–300 words.
+- Micro content: 75–300 words.
 Super-short posts are best for generating discussion.
 They rarely get many shares on social media, and they’re horrible for SEO, but if you want a lot of comments, write short posts!

-To paraphrase up: longer is usually better for social shares and SEO whereas shorter is usually better for getting more comments.
+To paraphrase up: longer is usually better for social shares and SEO, whereas shorter is usually better for getting more comments.

 Write the Length You Want